OptimisticTrousers/word-reminder/README.md

    cd extension/ && npm run e2e
    ```

-5. If you make any changes to the `service-worker` folder under `extension`, `npm run extension` will not watch for those changes so you must re-run this command manually when making changes.
+5. If you make any changes to the `service-worker` folder under `extension`, `npm run extension` will not watch for those changes.
+Use the `npm run sw` command simultaneously with `npm run extension` in order to watch for service-worker changes.
 6. Send a pull request and bug the maintainer until it gets merged and published. :) Make sure to add yourself to CONTRIBUTORS.txt.

 ## Next Steps